Speak for yourself, plan your care

 What is a patient advocate?

-- They must be willing to talk with you about your goals and preferences.
-This will be an ongoing conversation throughout your life as your health and circumstances change.
+- They must be comfortable talking with you about your health.
+This document can and should be updated throughout your lifetime as your health and life changes.

 What else do I need to know?

 Below are some links to additional material that can help you make informed decisions

 - Tips for Starting the Conversation – Discussing your wishes with your loved ones is so important, but it can be hard to get started.
 This list of ideas will help you ease into the conversation.